scipp/scipp/doc/design.md

    - Constant-wavelength (reactor) workflows, which currently use `API::MatrixWorkspace` with length-1 histograms as a workaround.
    - Imaging workflows, which would benefit from presenting data as a stack of images rather than a list of histograms, i.e., the dimension order would be the opposite of what we are used to in `API::MatrixWorkspace`.
    - Workflow with parameter scan or polarization analysis to demonstrate new capabilities of extra dimensions and/or multiple data variables.
-1. If applicable, demonstrate performance gain over existing Mantid workflow.
+1. If applicable, demonstrate performance gain over an existing Mantid workflow, e.g., for histogram data on `WISH` at ISIS and for `PEWGEN` at SNS.

 ##### Non-goals